janisaiad/MMNN/refs/wk11-ntkmmnn-experiments/ideas.md

 Thursday : it appeared that it depends a lot on the initialization when the mountain vs wavy appear, this is very curiious and need to b e investigated systematically

 sint1 is not sintu, there is maybe a s inside to disentangle, still did not seen with resnets

+now i can see that the landscape is very propice to gradient descnet so it's very interesintg, like the mountain stuff, lot of experiments to show